CFTs with Large Gap from Barnes-Wall Lattice Orbifolds: Introduction

 Granting that $\omega$ is trivial, there is indeed a holomorphic extension of $V^{E(7)}$.
 This in turn implies that we can construct a holomorphic CFT of central charge $c=128$ that has gap 4.
 To our knowledge this is the first example of a CFT in two dimensions with gap larger than 2.
 As such, it is of interest in physics for instance in the context of $AdS_3/CFT_2$ holography, where having a sparse light spectrum is desirable \cite{Hartman:2014oaa}.
 Even though our CFT is not extremal, it has fewer light states than theories previously constructed from lattice orbifolds \cite{Gemunden:2018mkh,Gemunden:2019dtr} or permutation orbifolds \cite{Belin:2014fna,Haehl:2014yla,Belin:2015hwa,Keller:2017rtk}.
 Outside of holography, it can be used to test conjectures such as \cite{Collins:2022nux}.

 This article is structured in the following way.
 In section~2 we discuss some background on the construction of VOAs from lattices and orbifolds.
 In section~3 we introduce the Barnes-Wall lattices, their automorphism groups, the extraspecial 2-group $E(m)$ and its properties, and in particular its lift to automorphisms of the VOA.
 In section~4 we introduce the intertwining representation.
 We explain how to compute the intertwiner matrices explicitly and check that the 2-cocycle vanishes.
 In section~5 we then return to the construction of orbifold VOAs and apply these results to construct CFTs with large gaps.
+Finally in section~6 we give a less technical summary of the constructed CFT and its properties.